Interview by Daniela Silva

 Your work is deeply connected to the use of technology, but on your project LOOP, your approach feels like an awareness of our dependency on the digital space.
 What does it mean to be human when our biology and technology merge together?

-Thus, both local and virtual contributed, thus mixing to the same thing, a physical-digital painting, which was the installation’s final product.
-The situation we are all living in right now came to prove that the limit between physical and virtual is becoming more and more blurred, since we all have been living physical life in the same way we live the digital one, through a screen.
+Thus, both local and virtual contributed, thus mixing into the same thing, a physical-digital painting, which was the installation’s final product.
+The situation we are all living in right now came to prove that the limit between physical and virtual is becoming increasingly blurred since we all have been living physical life the same way we live the digital one, through a screen.

 Suppose technological interaction keeps evolving, and the interface appeals to more senses than the visual and the hearing.
 In that case, we will be so connected in between us, independently of our physicality, that our own body will stop being a limit for our perception; if this ever happens, it means that maybe living in this natural system where organic technology and humans have the same agency, can result in a kind of endosymbiotic process that can finally balance our presence on this planet.